devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/intro.md

   4. Understand Command line prompt.
   5. Get help about the commands.

-But to start practicing th
+But to start practicing this scenario, You need to create a `Centos 7`